BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 04/18/22:
+Restructured things, now using methods and stuff.
+The game will now make a list of monsters to load from for when you encounter a roaming monster.
+Player now roams the wilderness.
+Things are setup so that new modes can be added, multiplayer is coming "soon(TM)" (Planning on adding live multiplayer via Link Cable & Ghost Multiplayer, to load someone else's trainer you have saved to fight them that way too), A storage mode to save monsters & be able to trade them via Link Cable.
+We'll see how far I can get with those things.

 Updates as of 4/16/22:
 Started restructuring things so that I can work on multiplayer.
 Things that will be added are: generate a list of monsters then save that list to a .ujson, this will be the pool of monsters for the players world.
 The ability to save monsters in storage.
 I will probably change the way that monsters are created so that I can have monsters the player encounters train themselves, learn new attacks, and mutate before a fight (I think this would help the monsters scale with players at higher trainer levels).
 I will add vs fights against other players. (i want to save player ghosts so you can battle against them when they aren't around, this will be added a lot later, if added at all).
 If you win a vs. fight against another player I'd like to add a random monster from their pool of monsters to yours.
 I want to add monster trading, but that will probably be later.
 I would like to add a way to temporarily change the player's world seed, and maybe visit the world seed of other players.

 Updates as of 4/14/22:
 Fixed issue with mutate animation wouldn't load if you had 5 monsters.
 Added more body parts for monsters.